ppfeufer/eve-online-intel-tool/README.md

 - PHP 7.1 or newer

 ### Installation
-- Simply [download the archive](https://github.com/ppfeufer/eve-online-intel-tool/archive/master.zip) or one of the [releases](https://github.com/ppfeufer/eve-online-intel-tool/releases)
+- [Download the archive](https://github.com/ppfeufer/eve-online-intel-tool/archive/master.zip) or one of the [releases](https://github.com/ppfeufer/eve-online-intel-tool/releases)
 - Unzip it
 - Rename the folder to `eve-online-intel-tool` (This is important, otherwise automatic updates might not work as expected)
 - Copy the folder into your plugin directory in your WordPress installation.